nathantrn/CSE284_HMM_local_ancestry_inference/README.md

 Our HMM LAI tool and FLARE are inference methods that do not provide true ground-truth ancestry labels.
 Hence, our reported concordance measures agreement with established approaches rather than absolute accuracy.

 Our toy simulation is provided for ground-truth validation to ensure correct implementation.

+Additionally, our reference panel contains admixed individuals for the AMR population due to the nature of European colonization and the African slave trade in the Americas.
+Since AMR individuals in the reference panel are admixed with AMR, AFR, and EUR ancestry, there will be lower accuracy for AMR ancestry because the panel is not 100% unadmixed American.

 ---